Pilonidal Cysts: My Story

-Although there are several theories, most research today points towards the trapped hair follicles, however this is definitely not exclusive as mine was caused by prolonged sitting in a very uncomfortable chair.
+Although there are several theories, most research today points toward the trapped hair follicles, however, this is definitely not exclusive as mine was caused by prolonged sitting in a very uncomfortable chair.

 Pilonidal Cysts can also be reoccurring, so if you have had one in the past, it is possible it will happen again.

 Some people with a pilonidal cyst may have no symptoms at all, especially at the start.
 However, if the pilonidal cyst gets infected and turns into an infection, there can be several distinguishing symptoms that will be noticeable.